What's A Dual Clutch Transmission and How Does It Work?

 This allows the computer to have the predicted gear already engaged before the change is made.

-Unless you’re already familiar with how a DCT works, you’re probably already questioning how the transmission can have two different gears selected simultaneously without exploding into a shower of shrapnel.
+Unless you’re already familiar with how a DCT works, you’re probably already questioning how this type of transmission can have two different gears selected simultaneously without exploding into a shower of shrapnel.

 The clue is in the name but that’s only describing part of the process.
 Yes, there are two clutches, but simply having an extra clutch doesn’t really explain how a transmission can select more than one gear at a time.